patrickstowell/PHY303-Lectures/_sources/phy303-unit5-collective-excited.md

 E_{R} = \frac{R^{2}}{2I}
 $$

-where \(I\) is the effective moment of inertia.
+where $I$ is the effective moment of inertia.

 Now, switching to the quantum mechanical case, the energies are given by solving the relevant Schrödinger Equation.
-We replace the angular momentum \(R\) with an operator acting on the wave function.
+We replace the angular momentum $R$ with an operator acting on the wave function.
 Then the Eigenvalues and Eigenfunctions are given as follows:

 $$
 \frac{R^{2}}{2I} \psi = E_{J} \psi